-Management uses non-GAAP financial measures, in conjunction with GAAP financial measures, as an integral part of managing Abacus Settlements' business and to, among other things: (i) monitor and evaluate the performance of Abacus Settlements' business operations and financial performance; (ii) facilitate internal comparisons of the historical operating performance of Abacus Settlements' business operations; (iii) review and assess the operating performance of Abacus Settlements' business operations; (iii) review and assess the operating performance of Abacus Settlements' and strategic planning decisions regarding future operating investments; and (v) plan for and prepare future annual operating budgets and determine appropriate levels of operating investments.
+Management uses non-GAAP financial measures, in conjunction with GAAP financial measures, as an integral part of managing our business and to, among other things: (i) monitor and evaluate the performance of our business operations and financial performance; (ii) facilitate internal comparisons of the historical operating performance of our business operations; (iii) review and assess the operating performance of our management team; (iv) analyze and evaluate financial and strategic planning decisions regarding future operating investments; and (v) plan for and prepare future annual operating budgets and determine appropriate levels of operating investments.

-Abacus Settlements monitors the following key business metrics and non-GAAP financial measures that assist Abacus Settlements in evaluating its business, measuring its performance, identifying trends and making strategic decisions.
-As such, Abacus Settlements has presented the following non-GAAP measure, their most directly comparable U.S. GAAP measure, and key business metrics:
+We monitor the following key business metrics and non-GAAP financial measures that assist us in evaluating our business, measuring our performance, identifying trends and making strategic decisions.
+As such, we have presented the following non-GAAP measure, their most directly comparable U.S. GAAP measure, and key business metrics:

-Non-GAAP Measure Adjusted EBITDA

-Comparable U.S. GAAP Measure Net Income
+Non-GAAP MeasureComparable U.S. GAAP MeasureAdjusted EBITDANet Income

-Adjusted EBITDA is net income adjusted for depreciation expense, provision for income taxes, interest income, and certain non-recurring items that in Abacus Settlements' judgement significantly impact the period-over-period assessment of performance and operating results.
-Adjusted EBITDA should not be construed as an indicator of Abacus Settlements' operating performance, liquidity, or cash flows provided by or used in operating, investing, and financing activities, as there may be significant factors or trends that it fails to address.
-Abacus Settlements cautions investors that non-GAAP financial information departs from traditional accounting conventions.
+Adjusted EBITDA is net income adjusted for depreciation expense, provision for income taxes, interest income, and certain non-recurring items that in our judgement significantly impact the period-over-period assessment of performance and operating results.
+Adjusted EBITDA should not be construed as an indicator of our operating performance, liquidity, or cash flows provided by or used in operating, investing, and financing activities, as there may be significant factors or trends that it fails to address.
+We caution investors that non-GAAP financial information departs from traditional accounting conventions.
 Therefore, its use can make it difficult to compare current results with results from other reporting periods and with the results of other companies.

 Management believes the use of Adjusted EBITDA measures assists investors in understanding the ongoing operating performance by presenting comparable financial results between periods.
-Abacus Settlements believes that by removing the impact of depreciation and amortization, amounts spent on interest and taxes and certain non-recurring items that are highly variable from year to year, Adjusted EBITDA provides Abacus Settlements' investors with performance measures that reflect the impact to operations from trends in changes in revenue and operating expenses, providing a perspective not immediately apparent from net income and operating income.
-The adjustments Abacus Settlements make to derive the non-GAAP measure of Adjusted EBITDA exclude items which may cause short-term fluctuations in net income and operating income and which Abacus Settlements does not consider to be the fundamental attributes or primary drivers of its business.
+We believe that by removing the impact of depreciation and amortization, amounts spent on interest and taxes and certain non-recurring income and charges that are highly variable from year to year, Adjusted EBITDA provides our investors with performance measures that reflect the impact to operations from trends in changes in revenue and operating expenses, providing a perspective not immediately apparent from net income and operating income.
+The adjustments we make to derive the non-GAAP measure of Adjusted EBITDA exclude items which may cause short-term fluctuations in net income and operating income and which we do not consider to be the fundamental attributes or primary drivers of our business.

-The following table illustrates the reconciliations from net income to adjusted EBITDA for the six months ended June 30, 2023 and the year ended December 31, 2022:
+The following table illustrates the reconciliations from net income to adjusted EBITDA for the six months ended June 30, 2023, and the year ended December 31, 2022:

-Six M onths Ended June 30, Year Ended December 31, 2022
+Six Mo Six Months Ended June 30, 2023 Year Ended December 31, 2022

-2023

 Net income (loss) and comprehensive income \$ (974,901) \$ (52,495)

 Depreciation expense 5,597 12,165

 Provision for income taxes 2,289 2,018

 Interest income (1,917) (2,199)

 Interest expense 11,725 8,817

 Adjusted EBITDA \$ (957,207) \$ (31,694)

-Adjusted EBITDA for the six months ended June 30, 2023 was \$(957,207) and for the year ended December 31, 2022 was \$(31,694).
+Adjusted EBITDA for the six months ended June 30, 2023, was \$(957,207) and for the year ended December 31, 2022 was \$(31,694).

-Abacus Settlements monitors the following key business metrics such as the number of policies originated year-over-year in measuring its performance.
+We monitor the following key business metrics such as the number of policies originated year-over-year in measuring our performance.
 Abacus Settlements Origination Revenues represent fees negotiated for each purchase and sale of a policy to an investor.
 The number of policy originations represents the volume of policies over which the above origination services are performed.
 The number of policy originations directly correlates with Abacus Settlements Origination Revenues allowing management to evaluate fees earned upon each transaction.
 There are no estimates, assumptions, or limitations specific to the number of policy originations.